royerlab/inTRACKtive/README.md

     - color of the selected cells (`[0.9, 0, 0.9]`) = pink
     - color of the previewed cells (`[0.8, 0.8, 0]`) = yellow

-Of course, any other setting can be personalized by actively changing the code of `inTRACKtive`.
-For more technical details check the [architecture documentation](public/docs/architecture.md) of the application.
+Of course, any other setting can be personalized by cloning the repo and changing the code of `inTRACKtive`.
+For more technical details check the [architecture documentation](public/docs/architecture.md) of the application, and feel free to reach out of open an issue!

 ([↑Back to table of contents↑](#table-of-contents))